sst/guide/_chapters/what-is-aws-lambda.md

 Each function runs inside a container with a 64-bit Amazon Linux AMI.
 And the execution environment has:

 - Memory: 128MB - 10240MB, in 1 MB increments
-- Ephemeral disk space: 512MB
+- Ephemeral disk space: 512MB - 10240MB, in 1 MB increments
 - Max execution duration: 900 seconds
 - Compressed package size: 50MB
 - Uncompressed package size: 250MB